Learn About Intraventricular Hemorrhage of the Newborn

 How do I prevent Intraventricular Hemorrhage of the Newborn?

 Pregnant women who are at high risk of delivering early should be given medicines called corticosteroids.
-These drugs can help reduce the baby's risk for IVH.
+These medicines can help reduce the baby's risk for IVH.

 Some women who are on medicines that affect bleeding risks should get vitamin K before delivery.